cmc333333/off-by-one/_posts/2013-09-04-constraint-programming.md

 INSERT INTO sudokurow
   SELECT d1.v as c1, d2.v as c2, ...    -- Each cell
-  FROM domain as d1, domain as d2, ...
+  FROM cell_domain as d1, cell_domain as d2, ...
   WHERE
     c1 <> c2 and c1 <> c3 and ...       -- c1 is distinct
     and c2 <> c3 and c2 <> c4 and ...   -- c2 is distinct